AdrienneCallie13/Week2/README.md

 Learning reflection:  In week 2, my goal is to research advanced HTML, CSS, JavaScript elements and implement them on website aims to have a visual aesthetic outcome.
 Beside researching about the user interface, I also start deciding what components that need to include in my website by using Figma to create the wireframe and prototypes.
 Before next week class, I will familiarise myself with basic vuejs concepts.

+Next week, I expected:

+• Will start working on summary (2 hours)
+• Before into UI/UX design, I will fill out my assest list (HTML, CSS, Javascript) and 5 user stories (3 hours).
+• Start working on the landing page for final project (10 hours).
+• Implement media question on my website.

 Task 1: On task 1, I decided to analyse two travel websites that align to my purpose ideas.
 Those are Airbnb and Traveloka.